andgineer/http-stream-xml/README.rst

 |made_with_python| |build_status| |coverage| |pypi_version| |pypi_license| |readthedocs|

-Parse XML in HTTP response on the fly, by chunks.
+Parse XML from HTTP responses on the fly, chunk by chunk.

-It could be `HTTP protocol chunks <https://en.wikipedia.org/wiki/Chunked_transfer_encoding>`_ Or just partial download of big HTTP response.
+This works with `HTTP protocol chunks <https://en.wikipedia.org/wiki/Chunked_transfer_encoding>`_ or partial downloads of large HTTP responses.

-I use it to work with `NCBI (PubMed) Entrez API <https://www.ncbi.nlm.nih.gov/>`_.
+I use it to work with the `NCBI (PubMed) Entrez API <https://www.ncbi.nlm.nih.gov/>`_.

-See usage example in `the blog article <https://sorokin.engineer/posts/en/xml_streaming_chunks_load.html>`_.
+See a usage example in `this blog article <https://sorokin.engineer/posts/en/xml_streaming_chunks_load.html>`_.

 Documentation
 -------------